Resolution of compact Einstein orbifolds in general dimensions: Introduction

 In a series of works \cite{Biq1,Ozu2,Ozu3}, Biquard and Ozuch give a partial answer to the question above, in dimension $m=4$.
 They found a local obstruction, which relates the curvature at the singularity $p\in M_0$ with geometric quantities of the blow-up limit at $p$.

 Recently, Wang and Yin's work \cite{WangYin} introduces the asymptotic curvature and the renormalized volume of a Ricci-flat ALE space in general dimensions.
 Such quantities enables us to formulate an analogous local obstruction in general dimensions.

-In this paper, we generalize the Biquard-Ozuch's local obstruction to all dimensions $m\geq4$.
-Compared with Ozuch's original works, this paper presents a technically simpler approach.
+In this paper, we partially extend the Biquard-Ozuch's local obstruction to all dimensions $m\geq4$, closely following Ozuch's approach \cite{Ozu2,Ozu3}.
+For expositional coherence and to narrow the scope of our discussion, we additionally restrict our attention to Einstein orbifolds with negative scalar curvature, which enables us to work in Bianchi gauge (see the explanation following Proposition \ref{prop-gauge-linear}).
+Beyond the parallel extension to arbitrary dimensions and the unification of existing results, our study contains no further conceptual or technical innovations.

-Before stating our main theorem, we explain some necessary notations.
+Before stating the main theorem, we explain some necessary notations.

 At an orbifold point $p\in(M_0,g_0)$, we denote $W(0)$ as the Weyl tensor at $p$, and $W_{ijkl}(0)$ as its components under geodesic coordinates centered at $p$.
 For a Ricci-flat ALE manifold $(N,g_b)$, \cite{WangYin} constructed optimal ALE coordinates on the end of $(N,g_b)$, that is, ALE coordinates satisfying Theorem \ref{ALEcoor}(1).
 With the help of such coordinates, they defined the asymptotic Weyl tensor $W^\infty$ and the renormalized volume $\mathcal{V}$ of $(N,g_b)$ (see Theorem \ref{ALEcoor} and Definition \ref{WVdef}).
 We will denote $W^{\infty}_{ijkl}$ as the components of $W^\infty$ under an optimal ALE coordinate chart.